This chapter helps you get up and running with Cumulus RMP quickly and easily.

 Wired Ethernet Management

-Switches supported in Cumulus Linux always contain at least one dedicated Ethernet management port, which is named eth0.
-This interface is geared specifically for out-of-band management use.
+Switches supported in Cumulus RMP contain a number of dedicated Ethernet management ports, the first of which is named eth0.
+These interfaces are geared specifically for out-of-band management use.
 The management interface uses DHCPv4 for addressing by default.
-You can set a static IP address in the /etc/network/interfaces file:
+While it is generally recommended to not assign an address to eth0, you can set a static IP address in the /etc/network/interfaces file:

 auto eth0 iface eth0 address 192.0.2.42/24 gateway 192.0.2.1